 - Were you able to turn and stop on the correct heading each time?

 - What techniques did you feel comfortable with and what can you improve on during the next session?

-When you are learning to fly the neutral head down position, you will naturally learn the basics of each of the control movements.
-Once you feel like you have the basic control of turning, set yourself a goal to adjust the wind speed to faster and slower speeds in order to help advance your ability in this skill area while setting specfic headings to turn to and stop on gradually increasing the amount of rotation you perform.
+When you are learning to fly the neutral Head Down position, you will naturally learn the basics of each of the control movements.
+Once you feel like you have the basic control of turning, set yourself a goal to adjust the wind speed to faster and slower speeds in order to help advance your ability in this skill area.
+Set specific headings to turn to and stop on gradually increasing the amount of rotation you perform.